-Twitter is awash with travel deals designed to help you find discounts on hotels and airlines - just follow the accounts of major airlines, travel bloggers and aggregator sites like @airfarewatchdog for the latest info.
+Twitter is awash with travel deals designed to help you find discounts on hotels and airlines - just follow the accounts of major airlines, travel bloggers and aggregator sites for the latest info.
 As for those Facebook friends who live in California/Tuscany/Prague?
 Reach out to them - they'll be an endless resource for local recommendations, and may even have a spare room for you to sleep in.

 From learning a new language to having a map for any destination, travel apps are a brilliant, free resource at your fingertips.
 As for the best budgeting-as-you-travel app?
-Try Trail Wallet, which tracks your budget and spending easily and will make taking care of your finances - and helping them stretch across continents - on longer jaunts a breeze.
+Try Trail Wallet, which tracks your budget and spending easily and will make taking care of your finances - and helping them stretch across continents - a breeze.

 7. Traveling overnight cuts costs